Say goodbye to jingly pockets, wallets stuffed with creased bills, and checkbooks. Payments are trending away from cash and paper checks.

 More than ever, customers want options.
 That not only applies to choices between brands, products, and services—it applies to payment options, too.

-Requiring your customers to use a certain type of payment method can make them feel trapped and lead to a negative customer experience.
+Requiring your customers to use a certain type of payment method can make them feel pigeonholed and lead to a negative customer experience.
+42% of U.S. consumers say they’ll stop a purchase if their favorite payment method isn’t available.

 Adding electronic payments to your list of acceptable payment options gives them the variety they crave and can help you close more sales.